RTP Scholarship Policy

 Research Training Program

-Effective 1 January 2017, the Australian Government will replace the below schemes with a single program, the Research Training Program (RTP):
+Effective 1 January 2017, the Australian Government replaced the below schemes with a single program, the Research Training Program (RTP):

-As these three schemes are not continuing beyond 1 January 2017, Curtin University is required by legislation to transfer all RTS, APA and IPRS recipients to the new RTP.
-There is a section below dedicated to students transitioning to the RTP.
+As these three schemes did not continue beyond 1 January 2017, Curtin University was required by legislation to transfer all RTS, APA and IPRS recipients to the new RTP.

 RTP Scholarship Types The RTP is an Australian Government funded scholarship scheme that provides funding support for both domestic and international students undertaking higher degrees by research (HDR).